 Federal Pell Grants provide a foundation of financial aid to which other federal and non-federal sources of aid may be added.
 The amount of a Pell Grant is based on a family's financial circumstances.
 Students should complete the Free Application for Federal Student Aid (FAFSA) to apply for a Pell Grant.
-A Pell Grant is awarded for one academic year (three terms).
+A Pell Grant is awarded for one academic year.
 The financial aid year begins with the fall semester and ends with the summer term.
 Students are paid only after all required documents are received, reviewed, and approved by the Office of Financial Aid.
+The U.S. Department of Education recently established new regulations which reduce the duration of the student's lifetime eligibility to receive Pell Grant from 18 full-time semesters (or its equivalent) to 12 full-time semesters (or its equivalent).
+This provision applies to all Federal Pell Grant eligible students effective 2012-2013.